skazsi/skazsi.github.io/_books/the-myth-of-artificial-intelligence.md

 If you are unfamiliar with the different inferencing types, the following examples from the book might help you.
 - DEDUCTION: All the beans from this bag are white.
 These beans are from this bag.
 Therefore, these beans are white.
 - INDUCTION: These beans are from this bag.
 These beans are white.
 Therefore, all the beans from this bag are white.
 - ABDUCTION: All the beans from this bag are white.
 These beans are white.
-Therefore, these beans are from this bag."
+Therefore, these beans are from this bag.

 Deep learning and big data were also core components by the author for explaining nowadays AI achievements and capabilities.
 While I expected this, I didn't know those solutions were mostly deduction and induction based.
 It is also the most substantial limitation of ChatGPT.
 At this point, I needed to ask ChatGPT which inferencing types it uses.
 Here is what I got: